matsola/biofertilizer-report/casestudy.md

 From the laboratory test results, we could not conclude decisive effects on plant health or crop.

+During the interview, case study participants were positive to the biofertilizer (easy to prepare and use).
+In addition, the two participants measuring yield recorded increases (10% and 300%) compared to the control.
+However, the case study can not conclude that external factors do not cause an increase in yield.

 The study is made possible with the funding of _Leader Södra Bohuslän_[[3][LSB]] and _Jordbruksverket_[[4][JBV]].

 [LSB]:https://www.leadersodrabohuslan.se/